Origin of the Simpson Name

 Armstrongs, Elliots, Routledges, Nixons and many others.
 Only a few remained, adopting a peaceful way of life.
 Others

-moved into England, Ireland, America, and elsewhere, where their descendents live and prosper to this day.
+moved into England, Ireland, America, and elsewhere, where their descendants live and prosper to this day.